Visit Investors & Advisors Site | Support |

 Our engagement, alongside efforts from other investors, led to the appointment of new directors who prompted Exxon to adopt a sustainability strategy.

-Exxon’s business has grown since it adopted its sustainability plan, showing that progress doesn’t compromise the bottom line.
+Exxon’s business has grown since it adopted its sustainability plan, showing that moving toward a low-carbon economy doesn’t compromise the bottom line.

-In 2020, the CEO of Exxon Mobil said something that caught our attention.
+In 2020, the CEO of Exxon Mobil, Darren Woods, said something that caught our attention.

-American Century's Global Value Transition* team thinks Exxon is attractive because it's transitioning to sustainability for its business operations.
-Exxon also exemplifies how Global Value Transition applies its key performance indicators (KPIs) to evaluate whether to invest in a company and how our engagement with management can guide its progress toward sustainability.
+Exxon is the type of business to which the Global Value Transition* portfolio gravitates: Companies transitioning to sustainability for their business operations and the world around them.
+Exxon also exemplifies how the investment team applies key performance indicators (KPIs) to evaluate whether to invest in a company and how our engagement with management can guide its progress toward sustainability.

 We believe the result is a more sustainable and, at its core, a better-run business.